bioinformatics-potsdam/pacbiohifi-seq-app/README.md

 - generating a complete profiling of the pacbiohifi reads post sequencing at any sequencing center.
 - complete API reference is located at [pythonapi](https://shiny.posit.co/py/api/).
 - **parameters to set**: fastq file path, readfiltercutoff, provide the name and the address of the sequencing facility, provide the name and the person responsible for sequencing.
-- **To Do tomorrow: add the path declaration, add the bins and check for the release version.**
 - installation dependencies
 ```
 # First install htmltools, then shiny